 Students are encouraged to develop and maintain close relationships with their academic advisors.
-Advisors provide helpful guidance about academic planning, course selection.
-All students who are matriculated into a degree or certificate program are assigned an academic advisor.
-Students will be assigned to a faculty advisor in their program of study, a success coach/advisor in the Academic Advising Center, or possibly both.
+Advisors provide helpful guidance about academic planning, course selection, and future planning.
+All students in a degree or certificate program have an academic advisor.
+Students will be assigned to a faculty advisor in their program of study, an Advisor/Success Coach in the Academic Advising Center, or possibly both.
 Non-matriculated students are advised by Academic Advising Center staff.
 Students can find their assigned advisor's contact information in MyGCC (the College's student information system).
-All students are welcome in the Academic Advising Center (C118, advising@gcc.mass.edu, 413-775-1339) regardless of advisor assignment.
+All students are welcome in the Academic Advising Center (C118, advising@gcc.mass.edu, (413) 775-1339) regardless of advisor assignment.